moppymopperson/senseekan/README.md

   - You're all set now.
 The containers should run automatically anytime you power on your RPi
 5. From a browser, connect to your raspberrypi via IP address or hostname
   - Probably something like `http://raspberypi.local` or `http://192.168.2.1`

+## Running Automatically on Startup
+Docker has a convenient `--restart always` flag the I tried to use to make the containers restart on boot, but it happens too early in the boot process and causes some problems.
+A better solution is to setup Senseekan as a service and let `systemd` handle it for you.
+1. Update the working directory in `senseekan.service` to the directory you have cloned Senseekan to
+2. Copy the `senseekan.service` file to /etc/systemd/system/senseekan.service
+3. Run `sudo systemctl enable senseekan` to register the new service to run at startup
+4. Either reboot or run `sudo systemctl start` to get the new service running
+  - After reboot you can check that it worked by running `docker ps` to see if all the containers are up

 ## Composition
 There are 4 containers involved in this app.